 - Bridging loans.

-Key to note, as an employer, any expenses which you can claim are for the actual costs for the employee’s relocation.
+As an employer, any expenses which you can claim are for the actual costs for the employee’s relocation.
 Therefore, rather than a fixed £8K office relocation cost allowance, the relocation expenses (HMRC) allowance include:

 - Removal costs.